-Our Constitution - Our Constitution details how we operate, how decisions are made and the procedures, which are to be followed.
+Our Constitution details how we operate, how decisions are made and the procedures, which are to be followed.
 It also ensures that we work in an efficient and transparent way and that we are accountable to local people.
+The Monitoring Officer and Solicitor to the Council are responsible for keeping the Constitution under review.